 \subsubsection{Dataset for signaling-based model}

-Compared to the approach above, it is relatively simple to construct a dataset for signaling-based model.
+Compared to the aforementioned approach, constructing a dataset for the signaling-based model is relatively straightforward.
 Due to the unidirectionality of the generative model, each signaling vector can only be analyzed with the left-side past signaling vectors.
-Therefore, instead of analyzing each response, we can directly stack all the signaling vectors before de-registration as the input.
-The output can be constructed by appending $S_{end}$ to each response $\mathbf{s_d^{i}}$ and then stacking all the vectors.
+Therefore, instead of individually analyzing each response, we can directly stack all the signaling vectors before de-registration to form the input.
+To obtain the output, we perform a left-shift operation on the input sequence and replace all $\mathbf{s_u^{i}}$ components with $S_{end}$.
 The zero-padding technique is still required in this dataset.
 The input and output can be represented as

 This operation is performed for each complete interaction process from registration to deregistration to build the dataset, including inputs $I \in \mathbb{N}^{n_{proc} \times n_{all} \times n_{IE}}$, and outputs $O \in \mathbb{N}^{n_{ul} \times n_{all} \times n_{IE}}$, where $n_{proc}$ denotes the number of complete processes.